Creating a new character

 Setting your character in-game

-Once you have created an MML character Url, or have one you want to use from elsewhere, you can set it via your CharacterAssetComponent.
+Once you have created an MML character URL, or have one you want to use from elsewhere, you can set it via your CharacterAssetComponent.
 For details on how this works, see: Using an Avatar in-game

 The BPM_M2Example_PlayerCharacter has some default behavior that sets some MML avatars for you: